 5. Top with another piece of cucumber (or not…after all, it’s your show!).
 Alternatively, stick a toothpick into the stack and top with an olive.

 These spheres of meaty joy are super easy to make and baking them in the oven frees you up to do the rest of your food prep or other tasks.
 Try varying the type of ground meat or go with what’s available – I made them with lean ground pork because it was on sale.
 You could serve these with tomato sauce and spaghetti squash, homemade Paleo ketchup or just as a post-workout protein source (if the % of fat is pretty low).
 I made a double batch (recipe below) which yielded 24 meatballs, and these freeze well after being cooked.

-2 lb (1 kg) ground meat of choice (I used lean pork)
+2 pounds (1000 grams) ground meat of choice (I used lean pork)

 One thing that continues to fascinate me is how it’s virtually impossible to get American-style bacon here in Glasgow.
 Sure, there are rashers and even streaky bacon (which looks like American bacon) but nothing tastes quite the same.
 It doesn’t have any of the sugar normally added to the bacon in the States, but even the no sugar added sizzle strips I’ve tried back home weren’t like what’s available here.
 No matter, I wanted to make baked chicken thighs and decided to make them a bit more special.
 Smoked paprika – one of my favorite spices – adds another layer of savory flavor.

 Until recently, my kale preparation methods was limited to steaming or roasting in the oven (aka kale chips).
 While making dinner the other night, I realized there was no room in the oven for a pan of kale chips, so I raided the pantry and made this super-fast creamed kale.
 The coconut milk gives it a hint of sweetness while the spices / nutmeg adds a bit of warmth.

 Ingredients for Creamed Kale